Irom Maipak

 Irom Maipak (20 August 1967 – 20 May 2021) was an Indian cinematographer from Imphal, Manipur.
 He was the founding president of the All Manipur Cinematographers Association.
-Maipak had worked for more than three decades in Films and Television industry.
-He received the prestigious National Film Award for Best Non-Feature Film Cinematography at the 49th National Film Awards.
+He received the National Film Award for Best Non-Feature Film Cinematography at the 49th National Film Awards.

 He died from COVID-19 complications on 20 May 2021.

 Career

 Irom Maipak mastered the craft from Fulbright scholar, Ernest Gusella and Tomiyo Sasaki from United States and Aribam Syam Sharma.
 He had associated with renowned National Award winning filmmakers.
 His collaboration with Aribam Syam Sharma was marked by feature films namely Ashangba Nongjabi, Leipaklei and Nongphadok Lakpa Atithi and non-feature films such as Rajarshi Bhagyachandra, The Golden Hands and Raas Leelas of Manipur.
-Cheina, Thajabagee Wangmada, Nangtana Helli, Tellanga Mamei, Amamba Lambee were films of Oken Amakcham cinematographed by Maipak.
+Cheina, Thajabagee Wangmada, Nangtana Helli, Tellangga Mamei, Amamba Lambee were films of Oken Amakcham cinematographed by Maipak.
 He had worked with Haobam Paban Kumar in the documentaries Mr. India (2009), Nupishabi (2010), Phum Shang (2014) and the feature film Nine Hills One Valley (2020).
 Mr. India bagged the National Film Award for Best Film on Social Issues at the 57th National Film Awards.
 Phum Shang won the Best Investigative Film at the 62nd National Film Awards.
 He had also shot a short documentary titled Mother's Market: The Indian bazaar run entirely by women for BBC in 2015.